turtlemonvh/biblescholar/README.md

 # Bible Search

 An application for searching several versions of the Bible at the same time.

-The plan is to hook set this up as an Alexa skill before the end of the year.
+See [this series of blog posts](http://turtlemonvh.github.io/tag/biblescholar.html) for information about the set up, including:

+* scraping data
+* working with bleve
+* deploying a skill to AWS Elasticbeanstalk
+* handling security requirements for Alexa apps (esp.
+SSL configuration)
+* and more!

 ## Structure